 In the beginning was the leaf, and the leaf was loose and without water.
-And I was this and said, “it is not good that the leaf should be alone.
+And I saw this and said, “it is not good that the leaf should be alone.
 Let there be tea.”
-And it was so and tea is good. — Verna L. Hamilton
+And it was so and tea is good.

 Tea is simple: hot water and leaves.
 Yet tea’s simplicity creates a conducive environment for resurrecting an endangered art: the art of face-to-face conversation.